narrative

 Click HERE to view Metz Photos metztree

-Map of Baden Bermany in 1800 showing Haslach and Blankenloch
+Map of Baden Germany in 1800 showing Freiburg and Blankenloch

 With his brother Chester, George Washington SPITTLER started a grocery store in North Evans, NY around 1900.
 The building which housed this store still stands today and is used as the town post office.
 Soon after, in 1904 George married Edith METZ and the couple moved to Lake View, NY (on the north side of 18-Mile Creek).